StackVista/stackstate-docs/configure/security/set_up_a_security_backend_for_linux.md

 ### Checking configurations after secrets were injected

-To quickly see how the check’s configurations are resolved, you can use the `configcheck` command:
+To see how the check’s configurations are resolved, you can use the `configcheck` command:

 {% code lineNumbers="true" %}
 ```sh